 The city also boasts one of the most popular zoos in the country in the form of the San Diego Zoo.
 Here you can see animals from all over the world and learn about their lives and habitats, all while enjoying the summer breeze.

 One of the most popular beaches in the area is Coronado Beach, named for the Coronado islands that were first discovered off the shore of what would become San Diego in 1602.
 The name of these islands translates to the ‘Crowned Ones’ and is in honor of four ancient saints who died on the same day as the discovery of the islands several hundred years earlier.

 Visiting the beach at sunset is said to be one of the best views one can find in San Diego.
 Another attraction in this coastal city is its Gaslamp Quarter, a historical section of the city.
 The blocks that make up this part of San Diego contain numerous Victorian-style buildings that are home to various art galleries, theatres, shops, and much more.

 San Diego is a beautiful city and certainly one worth visiting if you have the chance.

 Petrified Forest National Park, Arizona

-Staying within the United States for no.2, this National Park is a wonderful outdoor locale with opportunities for both exploration and learning.
+Staying within the United States for no.2, this National Park in the southwest is a wonderful outdoor locale with opportunities for both exploration and learning.
 Situated within Arizona, and spanning over two hundred square miles, the Petrified Forest National Park has many fun and educational activities on offer.